Skip to main content

 Congratulations — you’ve welcomed a new baby into the world.
 Now after navigating those sleepless newborn nights, you’re preparing to return to work.

-How much time will you have to pump during the workday?
-What private space do you have to do that?
-And will your milk production drop as a result?
-In short, there’s a lot to think about.
+If you’re nursing, you may be wondering: How much time will you have to pump during the workday?
+What private space will you use to pump?
+And will your milk production be impacted by your return to work?

 Practice pumping and bottle-feeding

-If you and your baby are used to breastfeeding, the sudden move to pumping and bottle-feeding can be a little difficult for all involved.
+If you and your baby are used to breastfeeding, the sudden move to pumping and bottle-feeding can be difficult for all involved.

 Lautman and Estill suggest practicing both before you return to work and your baby starts child care.